Giants beat Dodgers 3-2 in 11th on error, take NL West lead

 Posey hit a grounder to Turner, who had plenty of time but zipped a throw that pulled first baseman Will Smith off the bag — normally a catcher, Smith had never played the position in college or as a pro before entering in the 10th.

-Smith desperately tried to reach back to tag first base as Posey crossed.
+Smith desperately tried to reach back to tag first base as Posey crossed and Brandon Belt raced home from third.
 With fans chanting ‘”Safe!
 Safe!” and players on both sides watching and waiting, the safe call was confirmed.

+“It was a little bit higher throw, I was stretched out fully for it, I thought I kept my foot on, umpire thought otherwise, then went back and looked at replay,” Smith said.
+“It’s pretty close, couldn’t overturn it I guess.”

 San Francisco (86-49) holds a one-game lead over LA (85-50) after the rivals came into the opener of this key weekend series tied for the division lead in September for the first time since Sept.
 18, 1997.